poonamparhar/jvm-troubleshooting-agentic-assistant/README.md

 - `status`                         Show current loaded file and active AI provider
 - `help`                           Show command help
 - `quit`                           Exit the application

-Notes:
-- `load` supports automatic data type detection or manual override with --type
-- `analyze` without args analyzes the loaded file; with a file arg analyzes that single file
-- `compare` requires files of the same type and performs differential analysis
-- `correlate` analyzes relationships between different diagnostic data types
-- `config set provider` allows switching between Ollama (local) and OCI (cloud) AI
-- Only one file can be loaded at a time, but compare/correlate work with multiple files

 Examples:
 - `load sample-gc.log`